 Study Abroad Program Overview

-Spend the summer engaged in scientific research at the highly ranked University of Tokyo in a six-week summer lab internship program.
+Spend the summer engaged in STEM research at the highly ranked University of Tokyo in a six-week summer lab internship program.
+The program invites undergraduates in the sciences or engineering to apply to participate in world-class projects led by University of Tokyo faculty and their research teams.

 Students attend classes with international and/or host country students.